Veer Bahadur Singh Purvanchal University: History

+In 2024, Two professors were suspended for allegedly extorting money from students in exchange of marks on answer sheets written with songs, music, names of cricketers and the slogan Jai Shree Ram.
+They purposefully increased the marked from Zero to close to Sixty percent.

 Campus

 The university is about 11 km from the historic city of Jaunpur on Jaunpur-Shahganj road which divides its 171.5-acre (0.694 km2) campus into two parts: one with the campus and another with a hostel, teacher's colony, transit hostel, guest house, chancellor suite and vice chancellor residence.

 Auditorium

 The university auditorium has a capacity of 1000 students.
 It is fully air conditioned with wooden work on the stage lot of space in front.
 The auditorium has separate rooms and other basic facilities for conducting special programmes like convocation, national and international level conferences, and many other academic and cultural events.